-Usually bruises disappear gradually without the need for treatment but can be painful and ugly, so massaging the region gently with an anti-inflammatory ointment, such as Arnica, is a good option to help eliminate the bruising more quickly.
+Usually bruises disappear gradually without the need for treatment but can be painful and ugly, so massaging the region gently with an anti-inflammatory ointment, such as arnica, is a good option to help eliminate the bruising more quickly.

-However, other simple ways to eliminate this type of purple spot include:
+However, there are other simple ways to eliminate this type of purple mark which include:

-This is a very simple and quick way to get rid of bruises from the skin and consists of passing an ice cube on the bruise as soon as it appears.
-The ice will decrease the blood supply to the region, reducing the bruise.
+This is a very simple and quick way to get rid of bruises and consists of passing an ice cube over the bruise as soon as it appears.
+The ice will help to decrease the blood supply to the region, thus reducing the bruise.

-The ice cube should be applied by making circular movements.
-If cold causes pain, it is best to wrap it in a clean, thin cloth such as a diaper or dish towel, for example.
-Ice should be passed over the region for 3 to 5 minutes and then wait 1 hour before repeating the procedure.
+You should apply the ice cube in circular movements.
+If the cold causes you pain, you should wrap the ice in a fine, clean cloth such as a cloth nappy or dish cloth.
+You should apply the ice over the region for 3 to 5 minutes and then wait one hour before repeating the procedure.

-To remove bruises that are older than 24 hours ago, place a warm water compress on the area so that you can increase local blood circulation and help remove formed clots.
-To do this, you should soak a cloth in warm water and then apply on the region, letting it act for approximately 20 minutes.
-After 1 hour, the procedure can be repeated.
+To remove bruises that appeared more than 24 hours ago, place a warm water compress on the area so that you can increase local blood circulation and help remove the clots that formed.
+To do this, you should soak a cloth in warm water and then apply it onto the region, letting it act for approximately 20 minutes.
+After one hour, the procedure can be repeated.

-In addition to arnica ointment, Sodium Heparin-based ointments such as Thrombophob or Traumeel gel are great options to remove blood from the skin, either from the arms, legs or other parts of the body, by fighting symptoms quickly.
+In addition to arnica ointment, sodium heparin-based ointments such as Thrombophob or Traumeel are great options for removing blood from under your skin, either from the arms, legs or other parts of the body, by fighting symptoms quickly.
 Another often-used ointment to remove purple marks from the skin is Hirudoid, easily found in pharmacies.

 When to go to the doctor

-It is recommended you seek medical help when you present:
+It is recommended you seek medical help when you present any of the following:

-- Several purple spots on the body that do not hurt;
+- Several bruises appear on your body that do not hurt;

-- When the purple bruises can be observed but the person does not even remember how they appeared;
+- When the bruises can be seen but you do not remember how they appeared;

 - In cases where the bruises appear and disappear from one day to the next.

-If the bruise causes severe pain or if there is another sign of change in the circulation in the region, such as swelling of the limb or severe redness, you should also go to the hospital to look for other more serious problems such as thrombosis.
+If the bruise causes severe pain or if there is another sign that blood circulation has changed in the region, such as swelling of the affected limb or severe redness, you should also go to the hospital to rule out other more serious problems such as thrombosis.

-The main causes of skin bruising are related to injuries such as blows directly on the affected area, as can happen in sports, due to a fall or accidents involving heavy objects or automobile, for example.
+The main causes of bruising are traumas to the affected area, which can occur while practicing sport, due to falling, accidents involving heavy objects or car accidents, for example.

-However, a bruise may also arise after any reason that causes blood leakage, such as an injection, when you withdraw blood for examination, after the use of suction cups when you use alternative therapies, being very common after aesthetic procedures such as liposuction and cryolipolysis.
+However, a bruise may arise due to any number of reasons, such as an injection, when blood is drawn for testing, after the use of suction cups when you use alternative therapies, being very common after aesthetic procedures such as liposuction and cryolipolysis.

-Usually these bruises are not severe and disappear on their own, but the use of ice and warm patches can help eliminate them more quickly.
+Usually these bruises are not severe and disappear on their own, but the use of ice and warm compresses can help eliminate them more quickly.

 In addition, bruising may also occur as a result of a coagulation disorder, so depending on its extent and severity you should seek medical help because it may indicate severe bleeding.